-Build all seven C5H8 dienes (place in a single document) and 1. bring up the spreadsheet (Spreadsheet from the Display menu).
-With any of the dienes selected, click on the Replace All button in the Preview dialog at the bottom of the screen.
+Build or sketch all seven C5H8 dienes (place in a single document).
+1. Click on the name of whichever diene is selected at the bottom of the screen, click on Replace and finally click on All from the dialog that results.
+Make certain that "Update molecule names when replaced" is checked.
 This will substitute entries in SSPD for all seven C5H8 dienes.
-Molecule names are available but are not used unless requested explicitly.
-To use the names in SSPD, click on the top left header cell (Label) in the spreadsheet, hold down the right mouse button and select Rename Selected Using SSPD from the menu.
-Bring up Molecule Properties dialog (Display menu) and click on the P buttons to the left of both Expt.
-Heat and T1 Heat.
+Select Spreadsheet from the Display menu () and expand the spreadsheet to see all seven dienes.
+Select Properties from the Display menu (1) and make sure that the Molecule tab in the resulting dialog is selected.
+Click on the P buttons to the left of both Expt.
+Heat and T1 Heat in the Molecule Properties dialog.
 This enters the experimental heat of formation (from the NIST database) as well as the value obtained from the T1 thermochemical recipe into the spreadsheet.
-The T1 heat of formation should provide a more accurate account of relative stability than available from the EDF2/6-31G\ model itself.
+The T1 heat of formation should provide a more accurate account of relative stability than available from the EDF2/6-31G model itself.

 The T1 model is presently defined only for uncharged, closed-shell molecules comprising H, C, N, O, F, Si, P, S, Cl and Br only.
-T1 heats of formation are not available for the other molecules in SSPD ( $\sim$ 2% of the total).
+T1 heats of formation are not available for the other molecules in SSPD (~2% of the total).